10 Engineering Programs for High School Students in NYC

 Cost/Stipend: No cost; a $2,000 stipend is provided.

-Eligibility: Applicants must:- Be 16 years of age or older by orientation date.- Live OR attend a NYC Public or Charter School within 45 minutes of Genspace.
+Eligibility: Applicants must be 16 years of age or older by the orientation date and live or attend a NYC Public or Charter School within 45 minutes of Genspace.

 Deadline: Applications typically open in the fall and close in January.

-This summer program offers high school and community college students the opportunity to engage in cutting-edge research remotely, guided by Stanford's distinguished faculty and industry experts.
-Participants will explore a wide range of topics in engineering and beyond, committing 30-40 hours per week to research and regular communication with mentors and peers.
-Themes include information science, communication, engineering, arts, linguistics, psychology, biology, neuroscience, computer science, technology, philosophy, and design.
-The program aims to develop students' technical skills and a success-oriented mindset.
+This summer program offers high school students the opportunity to engage in research remotely, guided by Stanford's faculty and industry experts.
+You will explore a wide range of topics in engineering and beyond, committing 30-40 hours per week to research and communication with mentors and peers.
+Subjects covered include information science, communication, engineering, arts, linguistics, psychology, biology, neuroscience, computer science, technology, philosophy, and design.
+The program aims to develop your technical skills.
+To learn more about this program, check out our complete guide here.

 Location: Virtual